mujizi/algo/README.md

-# git_skill
+# algo
-This repository is used for pull a remote repository for me
+This repository is used for model learning